dclong/blog/misc/content/2016-11-20-git-errors-solutions.markdown

 ## `git clone` throws the error message "fatal: unable to fork"

-The reason is due to missing package `openssh`.
+The reason is due to missing SSH.

-The solution is simply to install `openssh`.
+The solution is simply to install `openssh-client`.

     sudo apt-get install openssh